 In June 2015, Intel paid $16.7 billion for semiconductor company Altera Corp.
 Cisco paid $635 million for security firm OpenDNS in addition to picking up OpenStack company, PistonCloud Computing.
 Microsoft bought 6Wunderkinder, maker of task management app Wunderlist; Ricoh Canada bought Graycon Group, a professional services firm headquartered in Calgary; and finally, IBM bought OpenStack company Blue Box Group.

-June 2016 was certainly an interesting month, with the Brexit vote upsetting the markets and causing uncertainty; and there was plenty of M&A activity.
-The big deal was undoubtedly the Microsoft purchase of LinkedIn for a whopping $2.6 billion.
+Three years ago, June 2016 saw Microsoft buy LinkedIn for a whopping $2.6 billion.
 There were other billion dollar deals that month too: Salesforce paid $2.8 billion for e-commerce platform maker Demandware and Amazon announced an extra $3 billion investment in its India operations.
 Other significant deals included Daetwyler Holdings AG paying more than $877 million for Raspberry Pi maker Premier Farnell Plc; Red Hat paid $568 million for API management software company 3Scale; and OpenText paid $315 million for HP’s Customer Communication Management products.
 Other noteworthy deals included an investment group’s purchase of Dell’s software arm; Microsoft bought natural language start up Wand Labs; and Samsung bought cloud computing company Joyent.
 Also, Google Capital announced its first investment in a public company, investing $46 million in Care.com, an online personal services marketplace platform.

 June 2017 saw Amazon’s purchase of Whole Foods for $13.7 billion.
-Westcon-Comstar’s American business was being bought by Synnex for approximately $800 million.
-US fintech provider, Fiserv, purchased British financial services technology firm, Monitise for $88.7 million.
-Microsoft purchased Israli cloud startup, Cloudyn, for a price between $50 million and $70 million.
-Rackspace acquired TriCore in an effort to increase their business from customers who want help running their critical applications.
-Ebix Inc. entered into a joint venture with Essel Group while acquiring a majority stake in ItzCash for $120 million.
+Westcon-Comstar’s American business bought by Synnex for approximately $800 million.
+US fintech provider, Fiserv purchased British financial services technology firm, Monitise for $88.7 million.
+Microsoft purchased Israeli cloud startup, Cloudyn, for a price between $50 million and $70 million.
+Rackspace bought TriCore in an effort to increase Rackspace’s business from customers who want help running their critical applications.

 Which brings us back to the present